+E factors S factors G factors

 - Carbon - Employee Health - Corporate

 emissions & Safety Governance

-- Energy and - Employee - Business Ethics
+Energy and - Employee Business Ethics

 Water Engagement, Tax Transparency

 Management Diversity, and Regulatory Risk

 Opportunities Inclusion

 - Waste & - Human Rights &

 Hazardous Community

+Relations

-Material Relations
+Material

 Management

-- Biodiversity
+Biodiversity

 Impact.

-Also, this Sub-Fund applies applies an exclusion policy that provides for excluding of companies operating in areas such as controversial and nuclear weapons, pornography, tobacco or are found to be in breach of the UN Global Compact principles as covered and assessed by the Sub-Fund's provider.
+Also, this Sub-Fund applies an exclusion policy that provides for excluding of companies operating in areas such as controversial and nuclear weapons, pornography, tobacco or are found to be in breach of the UN Global Compact principles as covered and assessed by the Sub-Fund's provider.